Edan Lui: Television

-Edan made his acting debut on the sitcom Showman's Show (2019), playing a religious young man who dreams of debuting in a boy band.
-He played a major supporting role with other MIRROR members as one of the team members in the volleyball drama We are the Littles (2020), and earned critical acclaim starring as Tin Yat-hung in the romantic comedy drama Ossan's Love (2021), a remake of the original Japanese television drama.
+Edan made his acting debut on the sitcom Showman's Show (娛樂風雲) (2019), playing a religious young man who dreams of debuting in a boy band.
+He played a major supporting role with other MIRROR members as one of the team members in the volleyball drama We are the Littles (男排女將)(2020), and earned critical acclaim starring as Tin Yat-hung in the romantic comedy drama Ossan's Love (大叔的愛) (2021), an adaptation of the original Japanese television drama.
 In July 2022, Edan played Marven Lee, one of the lead roles in iSWIM, which is a ten-episode miniseries directed by Fung Chih-Chiang.
-Later this year, he also played Tak in the basketball drama We Got Game alongside fellow MIRROR members Stanley Yau and Keung To.
+Later that year, he also played Tak in the basketball drama We Got Game (季前賽) alongside fellow MIRROR members Stanley Yau and Keung To.

+In late April 2023, ViuTV announced that they would be filming a Hong Kong adaptation of hit Korean romantic comedy drama Business Proposal (社內相親), with Edan playing Secretary Alfred Cheung (originally Cha Sung-hoon) and Anson Lo in the role of President Timo Keung (originally Kang Tae-moo), with Shirley Sham and Hanna Chan playing the female leads.
+The series is set to air near the end of this year.